Updated thunderbird packages that fix several security issues are now

 Mozilla Thunderbird is a standalone mail and newsgroup client.

-A heap-based buffer overflow flaw was found in the way Thunderbird
+A cross-site scripting flaw was found in the way Thunderbird handled the

 Several flaws were found in the way Thunderbird processed certain malformed